sc27kr/cator-backend-api/README.md

 # Cator (Cat + Mentor) Back-End API

-A simple API to manage Q&A built with Laravel
+An API to manage Q&A built with Laravel

 ## Getting started